Don't let the unknown scare you from becoming a homeowner. I can help you understand the process. Contact me.

 • Obtain title insurance policy

-• Close escrow when all instructions of seller and buyer are met
+• Close escrow when all terms of agreement of seller and buyer have been finished

 • Disburse funds and finalize instructions